vberlier/nbtlib/README.md

 ### Reading files

 The `nbtlib.load` function can be used to load nbt files as `nbtlib.File` objects.
-The `root` property contains the root nbt tag.
 Every nbt tag inherits from its python counterpart.
 This means that all the builtin operations defined on the python counterpart can be used on nbt tags.

 ```python